arabbitplays/Zettelkasten/🟢Permanent/Radiometry.md

 	- From this quantity [[Lambert's law]] is derivable
 - <mark style="background: #FFB86CA6;">Radiosity</mark> is how much light leaves a point per unit area
 	- $$B(x) = \frac{d\Phi}{dA} [W/m^2]$$
+	- the irradiance minus what is absorbed depending on the material
 - <mark style="background: #FFB86CA6;">Radiance</mark> is how much light arrives at a surface from a give direction ([[Solid Angle]] $\omega$)
 	- $$L = \frac{dE}{d\omega} = \frac{dE}{dA^\Phi d\omega} [W/m^2 sr]$$